mecid/mecid.github.io/_posts/2019-10-02-redux-like-state-container-in-swiftui-part3.md

 1. [Redux-like state container in SwiftUI.
 Basics](/2019/09/18/redux-like-state-container-in-swiftui/)
 2. [Redux-like state container in SwiftUI.
 Best practices](/2019/09/25/redux-like-state-container-in-swiftui-part2/)

 The container which holds the whole app's state as a single source of truth simplifies my codebase and eliminates a bunch of bugs that I had during manual sync between multiple states across the app screens.

-To learn more about modeling app state using multiple store objects, check my dedicated [post](/2019/09/04/modeling-app-state-using-store-objects-in-swiftui/).
+> To learn more about modeling app state using multiple store objects, take a look at my dedicated ["Modeling app state using Store objects in SwiftUI"](/2019/09/04/modeling-app-state-using-store-objects-in-swiftui/) post.

 #### Container Views
 Today, I want to touch another subject from my previous posts which plays very nice in conjunction with a *Redux-like state container*, and this is *Container Views*. *Container Views* help us to keep our SwiftUI views simple and responsible for only one job.